Tammy Beaumont: Later career

 On 23 June 2023, she scored her first Test century in the only Test of the 2023 Women's Ashes series.
 She broke several records, including becoming just the second woman in history (after Heather Knight) to score a century in all three international formats.
 The following day, in the same innings, she finished with a score of 208, setting the highest ever score by an English female cricketer in Test history and becoming the first to score a double century.
 This eclipsed Betty Snowball's 189, a record that had stood since 1935.
 Her score of 208 became the fifth highest score in Women's Tests.

 On 9 September 2024, Beaumont became the leading century maker for England in Women's One Day International cricket when she compiled her 10th ton in a match against Ireland at Stormont in Belfast, scoring 150 not out off 139 balls in a record 275-run win.
 During her innings, Beaumont passed 4,000 WODI runs, becoming the fastest English player to do so, having reached the milestone in 110 innings.

 Beaumont was named in England's squad for their multi-format tour to South Africa in November 2024.

 She was named in the England squad for the 2025 Women's Ashes series in Australia.

 Beaumont scored 107 in the 1st ODI of a three match ODI series against the West Indies at the County Cricket Ground, Derby, on 30 May 2025.
 She scored 106 in the 2nd ODI of the series at Grace Road, Leicester, as she along with Amy Jones became the first opening pair – women's or men's – to score back-to-back hundreds in ODI history.

-On 4 July 2025, Beaumont was named captain of the England cricket team for the 3rd T20I against India, marking the first time she led the national side in her international career.
+On 4 July 2025, Beaumont was named captain of the England cricket team for the 3rd T20I against India, marking the first time she led the national team in her international career.
 She stepped in for regular skipper Nat Sciver-Brunt, who was ruled out of the match due to a groin injury.
 The following day, it was confirmed by England Cricket Board that Sciver-Brunt would miss the remainder of the T20I series against India due to injury.
-As a result, it was announced that Beaumont will continue to lead the England for the remainder of the T20I series.
+As a result, it was announced that Beaumont would continue to lead the England for the remainder of the T20I series.

+She was left out of the England squad for the 2026 Women's T20 World Cup.
+However, she was named in the line-up for the Test match between England and India at Lord's from 10 to 13 July 2026.
+Two days before the match began, Beaumont announced she would retire from all forms of international cricket following its conclusion.
+She scored two runs in her team's first innings and was out for a golden duck in their second.